jkyberneees/fastify-gateway/README.md

 ```
 ## Gateway level caching
 ### Why?
-> Because `caching` is the last mile for low lateny distributed systems!
+> Because `caching` is the last mile for low latency distributed systems!

 Enabling proper caching strategies at gateway level will drastically reduce the latency of your system,
 as it reduces network round-trips and remote services processing.